School of Health, Physical Education and Leisure Services

 The Master of Science in Athletic Training degree is designed for post-professionals that hold the BOC credential who wish to further develop their scholarly clinician knowledge and skills.
 This program is balanced around didactic, research, and service components focused on: 1) increasing depth and breadth of athletic training subject matter and skills beyond those of the entry-level athletic trainer; 2) enhancing critical thinking to aid knowledge of discipline assumptions and develop understanding of viable alternative assumptions; 3) developing understanding of the theoretical bases of advanced athletic training knowledge and skill; 4) expanding abilities to discover and develop new knowledge; 5) advancing knowledge and skills in preparation for leadership in athletic training; and 6) instilling a responsibility of service to the profession and communities.

 Program admission is based on undergraduate GPA, program application materials, and admission to the Graduate College.
-Students interested in this program should contact the Division of Athletic Training (within the School of Health, Physical Education, and Leisure Services) for program application materials or for any other admission requirements.
-Graduate College information and application for graduate study admission can be found at www.grad.uni.edu/admission.
+Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Division of Athletic Training (within the School of Health, Physical Education, and Leisure Services) for program application materials or for any other application requirements.
+Graduate information and application for graduate study admission can be found atwww.grad.uni.edu/admission.

 The Graduate Record Examination (General Test) is not required for admission to the program.